 Technical SEO: Site speed, mobile-friendliness, and site structure

 Technical SEO forms the foundation of your website’s performance in search engines.
-It ensures that your site is easily crawlable, indexable, and provides a smooth user experience.
+It ensures that your site is easily crawlable and indexable and provides a smooth user experience.
 While content and backlinks are crucial, neglecting technical SEO can negatively impact your SEO efforts.

 Let’s look at three key areas of technical SEO: site speed, mobile-friendliness, and site structure.

 Site Speed: Page load speed is a critical ranking factor and directly impacts user experience.
-Slow-loading pages lead to higher bounce rates and lower engagement.
+Slow-loading pages leads to higher bounce rates and lower engagement.
 To improve your site speed:

 - Optimize images by compressing them and using appropriate formats